helen579/PositivenoRange/README.md

 # PositivenoRange
-Python program to print all positive numbers in a range.
+Query: Write a python program to print all positive numbers in a range.

+Input and output must look something like this:

+Input: list1 = [12, -7, 5, 64, -14]  Output: 12, 5, 64

+Input: list2 = [12, 14, -95, 3] Output: 12, 14, 3